-- 1. INGOs are highly encouraged to raise international funds for new projects both shortand long-term preparedness and response to COVID-19.
+- INGOs are highly encouraged to raise international funds for new projects - both short- and long-term preparedness and response to COVID-19.
 The SWC would fast-track the approval process and complete it within a week. - 2.
 INGOs are requested to immediately repurpose twenty percent of the approved budget mentioned in the existing project agreements to preparedness and response to COVID-19.
 The amendment proposals should be submitted within one week from the issuance of the policy for two months.
 SWC to approve such amendment requests within three days.
 INGOs to submit progress reports after the completion of the works. - 3.
-The amendment proposal should include the following activities in priority order: - a.
-Provide health equipment/materials to government health facilities, government bodies, government and community-based hospitals, quarantine, isolation, and shelter facilities receiving a prior consent of the MoHP.
-The quality standard of the equipment and materials should follow Department of Health Services (DHS) standards. - b.
-Provide relief materials/food or cash support to the needy population in coordination with the local government as per the standard issued by the Ministry of Finance (MoF) - c.
-From the date of issuance of the policy, new expenses on awareness campaigns should be made in consultation with SWC - 4.
+The amendment proposal should include the following activities in priority order: - Provide health equipment/materials to government health facilities, government bodies, government and community-based hospitals, quarantine, isolation, and shelter facilities receiving a prior consent of the MoHP.
+The quality standard of the equipment and materials should follow Department of Health Services (DHS) standards. - Provide relief materials/food or cash support to the needy population in coordination with the local government as per the standard issued by the Ministry of Finance (MoF) - From the date of issuance of the policy, new expenses on awareness campaigns should be made in consultation with SWC - 4.
 Project activities carried out by INGOs should be in line with the standards prescribed by the MoHP.
-Distribute relief materials in line with Relief Distribution Standard, 2076 issued by MoF.
+Distribute relief materials in line with Relief Distribution

+Standard, 2076 issued by MoF.
 Distribute relief material in coordination with local bodies.
 Priority for relief materials distribution should be given to the beneficiaries as specified in the standard.

-- 5. SWC may recommend INGOs in selecting relief distribution locations as per the need - 6.
-SWC to recommend the MoSWSC the following: - a.
-Upon notification of the order, SWC immediately recommends tax exemption and duty-free health equipment and materials to the concerned ministries. - b.
-Extension for General Agreement (G.A.) and Program Agreement (P.A.) for the next six months if it is ending during the crisis period. - c.
-Postponement of prescheduled evaluations that are due before the renewal of G.A. and P.A. - d.
-Equal application of visa relaxation to the expats working in INGOs.
+SWC may recommend INGOs in selecting relief distribution locations as per the need

+6. SWC to recommend the MoWCSC the following:

+- Upon notification of the order, SWC immediately recommends tax exemption and duty-free health equipment and materials to the concerned ministries. - Extension for General Agreement (G.A.) and Program Agreement (P.A.) for the next six months if it is ending during the crisis period.